h3ma209/krain-sec/README.md

 ## License

-TBD.
-Use only on infrastructure you control.
+AGPL-3.0 license

 ---

 <p align="center">
-  <sub>Bait for the bots.
+  <sub>Bait for the bots and crawlers and scanners.
 Keep the real site boring.</sub>
 </p>